UMM-CSci/digital-display-garden/Documentation/ServerConfiguration.md

 This is the name of the local MongoDB database that the program uses for storing all its data.

+##### timezone

+This is the default local time zone for the server to use.
+This should be the time zone used by the administrators of the garden.

+If a timezone is not provided, the default timezone of the machine should be used.

 ## Example config.properties file